Daewoo Lacetti: Media

 The Chevrolet Lacetti was chosen as the new "reasonably-priced car" for Top Gears "Star in a Reasonably-Priced Car" segment for series 8 in 2006, replacing the Suzuki Liana, which had ceased production.
 In this segment of the show, celebrity guests set timed laps of the Top Gear test track driving the Lacetti.

 In the first episode of series 15 of Top Gear, broadcast on BBC2 on 27 June 2010, the Lacetti, that had been used for the power laps, was given a "Viking Burial" by presenter Richard Hammond.
-An industrial chimney was demolished, collapsing over and almost completely burying the car under rubble.
+An industrial chimney was demolished, collapsing over and partially burying the car under rubble.
 Soon afterwards, the new reasonably priced car, a Kia Cee'd, was unveiled to viewers.